Egg nog cookie cups are so fun! Make them any flavor your want but this is a great Christmas dessert that is easy to do and the kids love them!

 Once the cookie cups are cooled I take my egg nog pudding out of the fridge (leave in while cookies are baking) and spoon into a pastry bag or ziploc freezer bag.

 Snip the corner off and squeeze into cookie cups to finish.
-We do this trick to frost cupcakes all the time too.
+We do this trick to frost cupcakes and decorate gingerbread dough once it is baked and cooled all the time too.

 I mean you can buy pastry bags but this is so much cheaper.